noahehall/theBookOfNoah/0current/aws/0analytics.md

   - integrates with IAM
     - but its all or nothing
     - ^ i.e. a user has to have access to ALL of cloudwatch, or none (cant limit to specific resources)
+  - only has visibility at the instance level,
+    - use a cloudwatch agent to get system & application level data

 - cloudwatch alarms: notifications when critical metrics breach predefined thresholds
   - post to sns topics